tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 # Inventory Manager - Shopify Backend Challenge - Summer 2022

+## Deployment
+You can view and access the frontend of this site at: https://shopifybackendsummer2022.herokuapp.com/

+Note: Please have a look at the `Notes and Caveats` section at the end to see the limitations in testing the features/functionalities entirely through the frontend :)

 ## Table of Contents
 - Task and Goal of this challenge
 - Features and functionalities completed